AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ## Fabrication Details
 Include any information related to the fabrication of equipment, experimental apparatuses, or technologies.
 Include the purpose of each step and the fabrication methods used.
 Reference appropriate safety precautions.

+-for experiment  with sand settling: welded tubes at angles by cutting angles hole

 ## Special Components
 If your subteam uses a particular part that is unique and you could foresee a future subteam needing to order it or learn more about it, please include basic information like the vendor where it was purchased, catalog/item number, and a link to any documentation.

+-tank
+-EPDM
+-leather punch?
+-EPDM adhesive

 ## Experimental Methods
 ### Set-up